pletzer/mpinum/README.md

 In the above, _numGhosts_ describes the thickness of the halo region, i.e. the slice of data inside the array that can be accessed by other processes.
-A value of numGhosts = 1 means the halo has depth of one, standard finite differencing stencils require numGhosts = 1.
-The thicker the halo the more costly communication will be because more data will need to be copied from on eprocess to another.
+A value of numGhosts = 1 means the halo has depth of one.
+The thicker the halo the more costly communication will be because more data will need to be copied from one process to another.

 For a 2D array, the halo can be broken into four regions: